census-instrumentation/opencensus-specs/http/stats.md

 # HTTP Stats

-All views and measures have the prefix: "opencensus.io/http".
 Any particular library might provide only a subset of these measures/views/tags.
+Check the language-specific documentation for the list of supported values.

 All times (latencies) are measured in float64 fractions of microseconds.